-The CoViD-19 pandemic has changed our lives in ways that we could not possibly have imagined a year ago.
+The CoViD-19 pandemic has changed our lives in ways that we could not possibly have imagined.
 The social constraints are very difficult to manage and these enforced but necessary changes may have resulted in feelings of increased anxiety in many of us.
 Sleep deprivation, low tolerance levels, eating and drinking habits which have altered during lockdown are just a few examples.
 But for those who have been on the frontline - either as the providers of treatments, those receiving the treatment, or those caring for or concerned about affected loved ones, the pressure and stress may have caused new or increased symptoms of anxiety and stress or even Post Traumatic Stress Disorder (PTSD).

 Recent reports in both mainstream and the medical press have suggested the regulation of screening anxiety in patients affected by the Covid-19 pandemic.

 Anxiety UK list the psychological symptoms of anxiety as follows: